-As part of a 'single collection' approach we undertake to understand and to implement professional practice within each collecting area (ie archives, art, library and artefact collections) but also aim to apply principles in a coherent way across collecting areas
+- 3.1 ULC Collecting activity will have due regard to the regional, national and international collections and contexts described above (1.2) and will be undertaken in consultation or collaboration with other relevant institutions, where appropriate.
+A list of other relevant institutions can be found in Section 8. - 3.2 As part of a 'single collection' approach we undertake to understand and to implement professional practice within each collecting area (ie archives, art, library and artefact collections) but also aim to apply principles in a coherent way across collecting areas

-In line with this approach, areas for future collecting are defined by themes which apply across all collections.
-Within these boundaries, priorities for future collecting will reflect the strengths of existing collections, but we will also actively seek to 'join ink-blots' - to exploit and develop connections between different types of material.
+- 3.3 In line with this approach, areas for future collecting are defined by themes which apply across all collections.
+Within these boundaries, priorities for future collecting will reflect the strengths of existing collections, but we will also actively seek to exploit and develop connections between different types of material.
 This might mean, for example the acquisition of archives or research papers alongside artefact collections.
-We also seek to identify and develop links between local and international collections.
+We also seek to identify and develop links between local and international collections. - 3.4 In implementing this policy and planning collecting activity within it we acknowledge the importance of the four designated collections held by the University. - 3.5 This single collection approach provides a long-term policy, which will be implemented over the medium- and long- term, with regular reviews of current priorities.
+Reviews will be informed by more general strategic issues and principles, including: - A focus on coherence, and strength in breadth and/or depth, critical mass - Future work to enhance our knowledge of current collection strengths, within their regional or global contexts; and the ways in which this knowledge can inform future collection development.
+This work is particularly important for our early printed book collections. - A consideration of the range of current and potential users of or audiences for our cultural collections including local communities, schools and students, national and international communities, researchers and institutions etc. - Flexibility to respond to short/medium term requests or needs from academic. departments and wider research trends, within Durham University or scholarship more widely; balancing a due regard for sustainability. - Our research or curatorial partnerships or collaborations, which enhance the range and depth of knowledge that informs our collecting priorities and strategies - A desire to be open to serendipity and the kind of new opportunities which in the past have served to establish some of our most significant collections. - A consideration of the need to collect contemporary items which might have longer term relevance or significance; and methods by which these items might be identified or selected - A consideration of societal changes and the ways in which these affect and are reflected by artefacts, archives or other collections - Approaches to digital collecting across different collecting areas - Ways in which the context(s) of creation and/or gathering of collections add significance to potential acquisitions, and ways in which these contexts can be recorded or represented (for example through interviews with creators or donors) - A desire to develop collections created by or relating to under-represented groups and those with different experiences, within our themes for collecting

-This single collection approach provides a long-term policy, which will be implemented over the medium- and long- term, with regular reviews of current priorities.
-Reviews will be informed by more general strategic issues and principles, including:
+4. Themes for future collecting: ULC Collections

-- A focus on coherence, and strength in breadth and/or depth, critical mass - A consideration of the range of current and potential users of or audiences for our cultural collections - local communities, schools and students, national and international researchers etc. - Flexibility to respond to short/medium term requests or needs from academic. departments and wider research trends, within Durham University or scholarship more widely. - A desire to be open to serendipity and the kind of new opportunities which in the past have served to establish some of our most significant collections.
+This section of the policy defines the boundaries of the scope of our collecting activity.
+They are permissive rather than prescriptive: intended to define what we might or could collect, not what we shall collect.
+There is no intention that collecting within these areas will be either automatic or comprehensive.